 How to Do It

 Clearly, this post advocates installing energy monitors in our homes.
 On this topic, we at Emporia Energy have prepared not only a comparison table, but also our very own platform: the Vue.
-We highly encourage you to purchase a monitor.
+We highly encourage you to purchase a monitor — and note that ours represents the best value on the market.
 Ideally, you will see our solution as providing the best combination of features and value to raise your energy awareness and do your part to protect the environment.

 Beyond monitoring, we further encourage you to take advantage of tech innovations to help save energy.
 Such innovations include smart thermostats, LED lighting, and smart power strips.
 And your new energy monitor will help you better appreciate the savings you achieve against any time of use rate change!